Have questions? We're here.

 Day 10: Kanazawa, Japan

-The capital of the Ishikawa Prefecture, Kanazawa, once rivaled Kyoto and Edo (Tokyo) as a town rich in cultural achievements.
-Kanazawa escaped destruction during World War II and, accordingly, has been able to preserve many of the old districts in good shape.
+The capital of the Ishikawa Prefecture, Kanazawa once rivaled Kyoto and Edo (Tokyo) as a town rich in cultural achievements.
+Kanazawa escaped destruction during World War II and accordingly has been able to preserve many of the old districts in good shape.
 The city is famous because of Kenrokuen.
 Located next to Kanazawa Castle, Kenrokuen is classified as “One of the Three Gardens of Japan”.
 The garden has an artificial pond, and hills and houses are dotted within the 11.4 hectares.
 It has Japan's oldest fountain using natural water pressure and a teahouse dating back to 1774.
 Close by is the Higashi Chaya Gai Geisha District, designated a National Cultural Asset and the biggest of the Geisha districts of Kanazawa.
-Some of the houses not only retain the original structure but are still used as Geisha houses.
-Some of the streets have traditional shops, creating a nostalgic atmosphere.
+Some of the houses not only retain the original structure but still are used as Geisha houses.
+Some of the streets have traditional shops creating a nostalgic atmosphere.
 Kanazawa is also known for its lacquer ware, Kutani-style pottery, gold-leaf workmanship, and delicately painted silk kimonos.

 Day 11: Day at Sea